Lawrence Park Historic District: 26 Prescott Avenue

-Located at 26 Prescott Avenue is "Oak Ridge Cottage", built in 1895 and designed by another important architect of the period, William Winthrop Kent.
-The former residence of William T. Smedley, a highly successful portrait painter who vied with John Singer Sargeant for commissions, the house is often referred to as "Owl House" because of the carved owl finial perched on the peak of the roof.
-Built on an east–west axis, all windows receive the sun.
+26 Prescott Avenue, a Victorian Tudor home, was built in 1896 out of stone and wood.
+Its earliest resident was William Winthrop Kent (1860–1955), architect and brother of Edward Austin Kent.
+The home was designed strategically for the lot, as it was mostly rocky terrain; most of the rooms face South, as to best capture shade and sunshine at various times of the year.
+It featured an oval-shaped dining room, as well as bottle glass windows.
+It was first called Oak Ridge Cottage, though, has been re-remembered as the Owl House, due to the large owl figurine that sits atop the roof.
 The huge pieces of stone in the lower part of the structure are said to have been quarried by men who were paid by the cubic foot.
 According to Tuttle in the Record, "Oak Ridge...while not the most pretentious in appearance, probably excites interest more than any other house in the park, and more firmly impresses itself on the mind.
 It is a beautiful structure, irregular and rambling, as it should be, but so well held together, withal, that it may be viewed and judged in its entirety."
-Smedley was elected to the National Academy in 1905.
-He maintained a studio in New York City and his home in Bronxville had two studios.
+Years later, when artist William Thomas Smedley moved in, he added a second large studio onto the house.
+He maintained a studio in New York City and his home in Bronxville with two studios.
 In 1916 Smedley added a garage to the home which was one of the first to be built in Lawrence Park.
-Since his death in 1920, "Owl House" has been lived in by prominent writers, most recently Brendan Gill of the New Yorker.
+He also had Kent, both the architect and former resident, add in a secret passage leading from one of the main rooms to his studio.
+Allegedly, this allowed him a quick escape during his wife's frequent parties.
+Since Smedley's death in 1920, "Owl House" has been lived in by prominent writers, most recently Brendan Gill of the New Yorker.